 The introduction is equally cryptic, »An history & daunce of deathe of all esstates & degres, writen in the cappell of wortley of wortley hall«.
 No other sources hint at the presence of a dance of death in a chapel in Wortley Hall.

 The text is presented here in the sequence prescribed by the manuscript.
 To the extent that the dancers appear in the Ellesmere manuscript there are hyper-links to the relevant page.
+The illustrations are from the La Danse Macabre of Paris.

 & daunce of deathe of all esstates & degres, writen in the cappell of wortley of wortley hall.